XiaojunSun/wise-r-club/Install_Upgrade_R_on_Windows.md

 WISE R CLUB, Xiaojun Sun, 2014.06.20

 R is a language and environment for statistical computing and graphics.
 It is widely used around the world.
 Here I briefly describe the steps to install and upgrade R for R beginners.
+This post is written for Windows user.
+If you use Mac, please search Google for instruction.

-## Step 1: Download R and Rstudio
+## Step 1: Install R and Rstudio
 The latest version of R can be download from [CRAN][2].
 Rstudio Desktop can be download from it's [official site][3].

 ![Rstudio](http://i.imgbox.com/IHpsi4Gn.png "Download Rstudio")

-Now install R first.
+### Install R

+You should set up a folder named `R` at the directory where you want to install R in.
+The path should look like `G:\Program Files\R\R-3.1.0` which is shown in the graph below.

 ![installR01](http://i.imgbox.com/IRTRIvg5.jpg "Choose directory to install R")

+Choose according to you PC operation system.
 ![installR02](http://i.imgbox.com/fo9YGrzg.jpg "Choose according to you PC system")

 If you install it successfully, you open R and will see this:
 ![installR03](http://i.imgbox.com/5aw3DW4B.jpg "R windows")

-Then install Rstudio Desktop.
+### Install Rstudio Desktop

+Choose directory to install Rstudio.

 ![installRstudion1](http://i.imgbox.com/exN40Tst.jpg "Choose directory to install Rstudio")